2010 Nissan Cube

 Although the Cube's design is quirky on the outside, it's all business and quite normal on the inside, with a conventional gauge package, a slightly stylized center area with the radio and environmental controls, and a large glovebox, with storage cubbies all over the doors and interior.

 Interior design licks include a ripple-effect headliner with concentric circles around the dome light, a theme repeated on the speaker cones (and on the Rockford Fosgate subwoofer when ordered).
 The waveform dashboard and instrument panel are delightful to look at and very easy to use.

-The Krom comes with that Rockford Fosgate six-speaker stereo system with the subwoofer mounted in the center of the cargo door.
+The Krom and Preferred Package SL come with that Rockford Fosgate subwoofer mounted in the center of the cargo door.

 Weighing just 2800 pounds in its basic form, the Cube doesn't tax the 122-horsepower engine at all, and it feels reasonably quick getting away from stoplights and stop signs in urban and suburban settings.

-The steering is light and easy, but not ropey, and the driver's seating position is nice and high, with really excellent outward vision in all directions.
-It rides on P195 16-inch tires and wheels, and there are no larger tire options.
+The steering is light and easy, but not ropey; its variable assist is vehicle-speed-sensitive even on the base model.
+The driver's seating position is nice and high, with really excellent outward vision in all directions.
+Base and S models ride on P195/60HR15-inch tires; SL and Krom have slightly lower-profile 195/55VR16's, but there are no options larger than that.

 One of the driving dynamics that distinguishes the Cube is its 33.4-foot turning circle, the shortest in the class, and more than six feet shorter than some of its competitors, a factor that just makes the Cube more maneuverable in more tight places than the other cute little cars.